systembugtj/systembugtj.github.io/_posts/2016-11-02-spring-cloud-config-part-1.markdown

 eureka:
   instance:
-    prefer-ip-address: true // if run on docker or cloud, not dns support, should use ip address for service.
+    prefer-ip-address: true // if run on docker or cloud,
+                            // no dns support, should use ip address for service.
   client:
     registerWithEureka: false
     fetchRegistry: false